tailwindlabs/tailwindcss/source/docs/customizing-colors.blade.md

 ## Default color palette

-Tailwind includes a generous palette of great looking, well-balanced colors that are perfect for prototyping or for kicking off a brand new project.
+Tailwind includes a generous palette of great-looking, well-balanced colors that are perfect for prototyping or for kicking off a brand new project.

 <div class="flex flex-wrap -mx-2 mt-0">
   <div class="px-2 w-full relative">